 Judy volunteers her time with the American Cancer Society.
-Throughout the holiday season Judy coordinates gift drives to obtain gifts for children.
+Throughout the holiday season Judy coordinates gift drives to obtain gifts for children in need.

-Judy and her husband Charlie have been married for 37 years.
+Judy and her husband Charlie have been married for 43 years.
 They have two daughters and three grandchildren.
-Her interests include boating, reading, theatre and spending time with her grandchildren.
+Her interests include boating, reading, theater and spending time with her grandchildren.

 Arlene Seymour, M.A., LCAT, CASAC

 Arlene R. Seymour is the Director of Lexington Center for Recovery’s Beacon Clinic.
 She was formerly a clinical supervisor at LCR’s Poughkeepsie Clinic.

 A Credentialed Alcohol and Substance Abuse Counselor (CASAC), Arlene also holds a New York State license as a Creative Arts Therapist.